What you need to know about your "at-risk" CERs

 Mary Beth Henderson, MBA, PhD,

 Mary is VP of Regulatory Affairs and Quality Systems and a Senior Principal Advisor at RCRI, Inc. She has worked for over 30 years in medical device and biotechnology industries.
 She brings experience in strategic regulatory, quality, R&D, and business development roles to her project work.
-As a Senior Principal Advisor for RCRI, Mary has worked with clients to develop domestic and international regulatory strategies, draft submissions, and negotiate their approval by FDA and/or other regulatory
+As a Senior Principal, Mary has worked with clients to develop domestic and international regulatory strategies, draft submissions, and negotiate their approval by FDA and/or other regulatory

 agencies.
 Leveraging her years of R&D and product development experience, Mary often works with product development teams or early-stage companies during initial phases of product design to provide regulatory support and guidance.
 Her chemistry and biotechnology expertise help to efficiently support project involving combination products or medical devices incorporating biological materials.